Chicago Airports Have Installed Drop Boxes For Passengers To Get Rid Of Weed

 “To ensure safe travel for all travelers, we’re encouraging all travelers not to bring cannabis through Chicago airports as it remains illegal under federal law,” Chicago police commander William Mullane said last month.

 Legal weed is off to a roaring start in Illinois, with the first week of sales generating nearly $11 million and several shops already running out of products.
-One dispensary has even put hold on selling recreational weed so that cannabis can go towards medical marijuana patients.
+One dispensary has even put a hold on selling recreational weed so that cannabis can go towards medical marijuana patients.

 The post Chicago Airports Have Installed Drop Boxes For Passengers To Get Rid Of Weed appeared first on High Times.